Huntaylor/Huntaylor/README.md

 Hello!
 I'm Taylor, a Flutter Engineer based in the USA.
 I'm enthusiastic about creating innovative mobile applications and exploring the endless possibilities that Flutter offers.
 I really enjoy using Flutter's game engine, Flame, by creating new games from my imagination.
 I also enjoy testing Flames capabilities by recreating older games I played years ago.

-### Current Projects

-- 🔭 I'm currently working on [Warranty Watch](https://github.com/Huntaylor/warrantyKeeper), a Flutter app that helps users track and manage product warranties.

 ### Work Experience

-- 💼 I am currently employed at **Deloitte**, where I get to work on exciting projects and collaborate with talented individuals in the tech industry.
+- 🦄 I am currently employed at **Very Good Ventures**, where I get to work on exciting projects and collaborate with talented individuals in the tech industry.

 ### How to Reach Me